TEST INFO: Circuit Descriptions Of The Ignition Module

 How This Test Works

-But before you start testing the ignition control module or the crank sensor, you need to first check and verify that:
+But before you start testing the ignition control module or the crankshaft position sensor, you need to first check and verify that:

 - There's NO SPARK present at any of the coil towers.

-This is important since if you have spark coming out of all of the ignition coils, the ignition module and the crank sensor is is good.
+This is important since if you have spark coming out of all of the ignition coils, the ignition module and the crankshaft position sensor is is good.

 If your vehicle is suffering a misfire (where it starts and runs but the engine misses), the article you need is the one about testing the ignition coils, go to: How To Test The Ignition Coil Packs (GM 3.1L, 3.4L).